 Demonstrated passion for working with students.

-Ability to work independently and to juggle multiple, complex processes efficiently.
+Ability to work independently and to juggle multiple, complex processes and deadlines efficiently.

 The University of Michigan is an equal opportunity/affirmative action employer.